 Much like headers, signal words such as first, second, last, in addition, etc. are good for both readers and ranking.
 When drafting your post, think of signal words as how you can lead readers through the content.
 Use signal words in chronological order to make the flow clear.

-Blog posts with a minimum of 300 words are ideal.
-Posts with 1000+ words are a plus!
+Blog posts should be a minimum of 350 words, posts with 1000+ words are a plus!
 Posts of that length are considered cornerstone content, or the best content on your site – also the posts you would want to be ranked highest on your site.
 Cornerstone content should include keywords that most relate to your site.

 Much like headers, sorting blog posts into categories and then tagging each one is good for readers and search engine ranking.
 Tags are basically keywords for that post.
 They should be no longer than 3 words, and 1 word is ideal.
 For example, some of the tags for this post are; blog, blogging, how to, SEO, web crawler, ranking, etc. The better your post is organized, the easier it is to be found.

 Images in a blog post are great for several reasons; they visually illustrate your post, and they also provide a break in the written content that is pleasing to the eye.
 But images are also important because they are a sneaky way of boosting SEO.
 When you upload an image to your post, be sure to fill out ALL of the information including Title, Description, Caption, and Alt Text.
 Learn more about each of these in our post “Image Information, What’s Important for SEO.”